-Q&A Document

 Questions and answers from the live webinar on Thursday, May 11, 2023

 Q: When billing for VFC, only the admin fee is reimbursable, but if the admin billing code is not reimbursable, how do we bill for that?

 A: For VFC vaccines, ForwardHealth only reimburses the administration fee.
 You will bill the vaccine code, which can be found in Online Handbook Topic # 2408: here.